5 Incredible Health Benefits of Eating Cherries

-Nothing says summer like fresh-picked cherries warmed by the sun.
-The many varieties grown in Canada can be divided into sweet (mostly eaten raw) and sour (often baked into crisps and pies).
-All are packed with impressive nutrients.
-Here are just some of the amazing health benefits of this delicious summer fruit:
+Cherries grown in Canada can be divided into two categories: Sweet (mostly eaten raw) and sour (often baked into crisps and pies)—and both types are packed with impressive nutrients.

 1. Ease aching joints

-Cherries’ rich red colour comes from anthocyanins, the antioxidants found in grapes (and red wine) that inhibit enzymes associated with inflammation, and may help soothe soreness linked to muscle and joint pain.
+Cherries’ rich red colour comes from anthocyanins, the antioxidants found in grapes (and red wine) that inhibit enzymes associated with inflammation.
+So, cherries can help soothe soreness linked to muscle and joint pain.

 2. Guard your colon

-These mighty fruits also contain quercetin, which is a flavonoid with anti-carcinogenic activity.
-New research in the Journal of Nutrition found it helps prevent damaging lesions thought to be a predictor of tumours from forming in the colon.
+These mighty fruits contain quercetin, which is a flavonoid with anti-carcinogenic activity.
+Research in the Journal of Nutrition found quercetin helps prevent damaging lesions thought to be a predictor of tumours from forming in the colon.

 3. Control cholesterol